dhpar/dhpar/README.md

   - Graphql

 ...And I'm Working on improving my knowlege on...
-  - LLMs
+  - LLMs.
-  - Python
+  - Python.
-  - Cloud (such as GCM or AWS)
+  - Cloud (such as GCM or AWS).
+  - Docker.
-  - Docker
+  - Drupal.

 ## Currently working on
 Some personal projects such as